lomodoc/homepage/content/docs/Installation/lomorage-service/installation-win.md

 weight: 4
 ---

-# Install Lomorage Service on Windows
+# Install "Lomorage Photo Assistant" on Windows

-（**Update：02/17/2022**）
-- support album
-- support check update
-- fix some bugs on server side

-### 1. Download
+## 1. Download
-Click the **Windows icon link** below to download Lomorage Server For Windows.
+Click the **Windows icon link** below to download "Lomorage Photo Assistant" For Windows.

 <p align="center">
 <a href="https://lomosw.lomorage.com/windows/LomoAgent.msi"><b>Click to download ==></b></a>
 <a href="https://lomosw.lomorage.com/windows/LomoAgent.msi" title="Install Lomorage for Windows" class="badge windows">Windows</a>
 </p>

-### 2. Double click "lomoagent.msi" to start installation.
+## 2. Double click "lomoagent.msi" to start installation.

  If Windows Defender shows "lomoagent.msi" as unknown application, please follow the steps below to allow it to run.